Dismissal

 Can I covertly record the disciplinary meeting and use this in a tribunal claim?

 It is understandable why you may want to do this, in order to capture evidence to support any future claim you may want to make.
-Although this would be frowned on by an employment tribunal, it almost always allowed to be relied on as evidence.
+Although this would be frowned on by an employment tribunal, they do almost always allow it to be included as part of your evidence.

 It may also be admissible to allow covert recordings of discussions between disciplinary panel members during breaks, if there is no other way to properly assess the decision to dismiss.
 However, any evidence covered by legal professional privilege will not be admissible.